brigadehub/brigadehub/README.md

 - Allow non-developers to update website info at-will
 - Allow developers to hack and customize as desired
 - Allow brigades to launch with a single non-dev step to their own environment (most likely Heroku)
+- Allow brigades to communicate with each other more effectively

-This project is originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter), and that's where most of the deploy documents come from, but the codebase has been heavily modified to meet our needs.
+This project is originally based on [sahat/hackathon-starter](https://github.com/sahat/hackathon-starter), but the codebase has been heavily modified to meet our needs.
 We're striving to match [feross/standard](https://github.com/feross/standard) javascript styling, though the original boilerplate didn't conform to that, so it's a wip.

 Inspirations
 ------------